Robotnik08/cdosato/README.md

 ## How to use

-To use the interpreter, you need to compile the source code and run the executable with the path to the DOSATO file as an argument.
+To use the interpreter, you need to compile the source code and run the executable

 ```bash
 $ cd src